back

 This approach recognises that durable transformation is achieved through steady, cumulative progress — not shock events.
 Choosing a safe model for transformation is key.

-This article focuses on Stage 1, because weaknesses here create inefficiency, rework and risk in every stage that follows.
+This Blog focuses on Stage 1, because weaknesses here create inefficiency, rework and risk in every stage that follows.

 Why the Current Status Assessment is non-negotiable